-If you are not an ideal candidate for Medicare Advantage, then the best option is Original Medicare and a Medigap policy.
-But, here’s something important that you must know, your time to get a Medigap policy may be very short.
+If you are not an ideal candidate for Medicare Advantage, the best option is Original Medicare and a Medigap policy.
+But here’s something important that you must know: your time to get a Medigap policy may be very short.

 Unlike Medicare Advantage plans, which have protections by law, Medicare supplement insurance companies have no obligation to sell you insurance, except one.
-When you first qualify for your Medicare benefits you have a narrow window of time to buy a Medicare supplement plan with Guaranteed-issue is a right granted to Medicare beneficiaries and applies to Medicare Supplement insurance (aka, Medigap plans).
-All states and the federal government enforce this essential right, which protects Medicare beneficiaries from medical underwriting..
+When you first qualify for your Medicare benefits, you have a narrow window to buy a Medicare supplement plan with guaranteed-issue rights.

-This one fact is why I can’t stress strongly enough why it is so important to choose the right Medicare insurance from the get-go.
-If you have chronic health issues, and you don’t get a Medicare supplement while your guaranteed-issue rights are still in effect, you will seal your fate for the rest of your life.
+This one fact is why I can’t stress strongly enough why choosing the right Medicare insurance from the get-go is so important.
+If you have chronic health issues and you don’t get a Medicare supplement while your guaranteed-issue rights are still in effect, you will seal your fate for the rest of your life.

 Let’s examine what that $152 per month ($1,824 per year) buys you.

 The most common plans sold today are Medigap Plan G and Medigap Plan N. Plan G covers all of the gaps in Original Medicare except one, the annual Part B deductible.
-Plan N is similar, but you pay a small copay to see your doctor (up to $20) or use the emergency room (up to $50), and it does not cover Part B A Medicare Part B excess charge is the difference between a health care provider’s actual charge and Medicare’s approved amount for payment. (an additional 15% fee some doctors charge if they don’t accept Medicare’s standard rates).
+Plan N is similar, but you pay a small copay to see your doctor (up to $20) or use the emergency room (up to $50), and it does not cover Part B Excess Charges (an additional 15% fee some doctors charge if they don’t accept Medicare’s standard rates).
 You can compare all plans side-by-side using our Medicare Supplement Plans Comparison Chart:

-With Plan G coverage, all of your copayments and inpatient deductibles go away.
+With Plan G coverage, your copayments and inpatient deductibles go away.
 Imagine a single inpatient event with a Medicare Advantage plan: